logandgsmith/advent-of-code-2023/README.md

 ## Day 1 -- Rust
 A short little warm up... and another appearance of [my favorite snippet from Rust By Example](https://doc.rust-lang.org/rust-by-example/std_misc/file/read_lines.html).

+## Day 2 -- Python
+Cubes!
+Got caught up with this one.
+I should have focused on what the question was looking for instead of spending time trying to figure out how the data should look for something like this.

+## Day 3 -- Javascript
+Again -- I wasted a lot of time with this one trying to think of a slick way to analyze the data by iterating over it only once.
+(I did not, but I'd like to see someone do it).